 Environmental justice addresses our living environments, and specifically the health, safety, and opportunities available in different communities.
 The General Plan must include policies and actions that will lead to an equitable distribution of resources and opportunities and will reduce the impacts of environmental hazards in equity priority communities.
 Per State law, the General Plan's environmental justice policies and actions must reflect the needs of the jurisdiction's equity priority communities.
 To understand the needs of San Mateo's equity priority communities, the City is holding a series of pop-ups in North Central and North Shoreview.
-This section summarizes input collected through a paper survey about environmental justice topics at the August 23 and 25, 2022 Video Loco Pop-up (North Central), August 26, 2022 Chavez Market Pop-up (North Shoreview), and Rediscover Community Fest Pop-up (Downtown).
+This section summarizes input collected through a paper survey about environmental justice topics at the August 23 and 25, 2022 Video Loco Pop-up (North Central), August 26, 2022 Chavez Market Pop-up (North Shoreview), and Rediscover Community Fest Pop-up (Downtown) and at the Spanish language workshop on September 10, 2022.
 The paper survey was available in Spanish, Simplified Chinese, and English.
 City staff collected approximately 91 survey responses at these pop-ups.
-In September 2022, the City will hold one additional pop-up at Chavez Market and a Spanish language workshop to collect more feedback on environmental justice topics.
-This summary will be updated at the conclusion of these events.